DES Audiovisual Enlivens Duquesne’s New School of Osteopathic Medicine

 Apr 10, 2024

-Duquesne University’s newly opened School of Osteopathic Medicine is designed to provide a holistic, patient-centered program for the next generation of physicians.
-What makes their curriculum stand out is its emphasis on cultivating patient-centered clinical skills – which can only happen in an experiential environment.
+Duquesne University’s newly opened College of Osteopathic Medicine is designed to provide a holistic, patient-centered program for the next generation of physicians.
+The differentiating pillar of their curriculum is its emphasis on cultivating patient-centered clinical skills—which can only happen in an experiential environment.

-The DES Audiovisual Department (AV) was contracted to transform these stationary spaces into immersive and engaging educational environments.
-Here are some examples of how our AV techs solved learning challenges throughout the new school facility.
+The DES Audiovisual Department (AV) was contracted to transform these stationary spaces into immersive and experiential educational environments.
+Here are some examples of how our AV techs solved learning challenges throughout the new college.

 Osteopathic and Clinical Skills (OCS) Training Room